GoogleCloudPlatform/professional-services/tools/gcp-sa-to-assume-aws-arn-role/README.md

 ```

 There's one last step that should be taken, connect our GCP Service Account to the AWS S3 ARN.
 During the creation of the AWS ARN, it's possibile to specify it as Trusted Identity, select Web identity and then Google.
 By pasting the GCP SA Unique ID into the Audience box the final step is completed.

+We tested this tools with the AWS CLI only but (not tested) could be used to extend any other tools that actually use the aws credentials file.